Cryptowall to Locky ransomware discovered last week.

 Hijacking a company website would economically affect the services that are being offered to users via websites, elevating the issue to another level.
 However, the major part lies in the POS (Point of Sale) attack, if the threat infects an e-commercial website.

 Currently, many websites had been compromised by "CBT-Locker for Website."
-As per the analysis, many wordpress sites (most of the static web pages) has been found to be targeted by CBT Website Locker.
+As per the analysis, many wordpress sites (most of the static web pages) has been found to be targeted by CBT Website Locker, according to this online blog.

 Since this is not a serious issue like the Locky ransomware that utilizes Macros, the website administrator can make use of the untouched mirrors (backups) to bring back the site into action.